-Course Content and Outcome Guide for HIM 283
+Course Content and Outcomes Guide for HIM 283 Effective Fall 2021

 - Course Number: